lindig/hms/README.md

 # HMS

 Extension for [sqlite] to parse a duration denoted in a string as hours:minutes:seconds into seconds.
-It implements a `duration()` function.
+It implements:

+* `duration(string) - parse hh:mm:ss.s to seconds`
+* `hms(number)`- convert seconds to a hh:mm:ss.s string

 ```
 sqlite> .load hms